Any questions?

 • Q: COMPLETING ASSIGNMENTS: Do I need to sit any exams?

-You do not need to sit any exams for the Level 5 TEFL Diploma.
-However, you will need to sit an online End of Unit Test after you complete each unit of the course.
-You will also need to submit and pass five written assignments in order to achieve your qualification.
+You do not need to sit any exams for the any of the TEFL courses.
+However, you will need to take an online End of Unit Test after you complete each unit of the course.
+You will also need to submit and pass all assignments within your course in order to achieve your qualification.

 The assignments are integrated into the structure of the course.
 This means that you will automatically be led to the relevant assignment page on the learning platform when you need to submit an assignment.
-You can also check when the assignments need to be completed by looking at the Course Schedule.
+The assignments are displayed on the relevant unit by a pencil icon next to the arrow where you access the unit.

 • Q: COMPLETING ASSIGNMENTS: How will I know what to do for an assignment?